exonum/exonum-doc/src/advanced/consensus/requests.md

 # Requests in Consensus Algorithm

-The requests algorithm is used to obtain unknown information from nodes that signal the presence of such information (for example, messages are sent from heights greater than the current node height in the case of a lagging node).
+The requests algorithm is used to obtain unknown information from nodes that signal the presence of such information (for example, by messages sent from heights greater than the current node height in the case of a lagging node).
 The requests algorithm is an integral part of the [consensus algorithm](consensus.md).